Music in the Gardens Spring-Summer 2017

 Bend in the River Big Band

-Twin City based Bend in the River Big Band is a 17-piece big band featuring vocalist Linnea Nelson Marrin.
+Twin Cities-based Bend in the River Big Band is a 17-piece big band featuring vocalist Linnea Nelson Marrin.
 The majority of the band graduated from Gustavus Adolphus College in St. Peter, Minnesota and have been together for over 25 years.
 Directed by Robert Hallquist, the band performs a wide variety of music from the big band era to contemporary jazz/rock.
-Check out our website, www.brbb.org or friend us on Facebook to see our complete summer schedule.
+Check out their website, www.brbb.org or friend them on Facebook to see their complete summer schedule.

 Sunday, August 6, 1-2:30 p.m.